owencqueen/final_project_302/documentation.md

 	- Rotate
 - Rotation commands:
 	- Commands can be typed in any format, so long as it follows this convention:
-	- R or r or R' or r' or R2 or r2 or R'2 or r'2
+	- F or f or F' or f' or F2 or f2 or F'2 or f'2
+		- letter is the face to rotate
 		- " ' " (or prime) means opposite direction
 		- number is the amount of turns (must be single digit 1-9)
 		- commands need no spaces between them
 		- if the commands are correct, the rotations will be read in order.
+- Print command:
+	- prints the faces in the cross pattern mentioned at the top
+- Shuffle command:
+	- asks how many rotations should be made

 ## Libraries: